geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/testing.md

 * We initialize the data in the database from our test fixture data.
 This is done by calling the `initializeLocalEmulators` function.
 This function is defined in the `firebase_local_emulation.dart` file in the `features/common/functions` directory.
 This function is called in the `app_test_emulator.dart` file.
 * We test each feature by calling a "test" function (i.e. testChapter, testCrop, etc.).
 * After testing each feature, the test code runs the Check Integrity admin function to ensure that the test of the previous feature did not introduce a database inconsistency.
-* The run_tests_emulator script is "big bang": we run the entire integration test suite in a single function.
+* The `run_tests_emulator.sh` script is "big bang": we run the entire integration test suite in a single function.
 This means tests are not independent of each other, which can make individual test case design more difficult.
 We chose this design for pragmatic reasons: setting up the runtime environment for testing takes around 50 seconds (on my late model MacBook Pro).
 If we ran each of the 15 feature tests independently, that would add on an additional 12 minutes (15 features * 50 seconds) to test suite execution time.
 No bueno.
 * You should rarely need to edit this `app_test_emulator.dart` file.
 Instead, you will usually edit one of the top-level "test" feature files (i.e. testChapter.dart, testCrop.dart, etc.) You will normally need to edit app_test_emulator.dart only when you want to introduce the testing of a new feature.

-For the run_tests_single_emulator, note the following:
+For the `run_tests_single_emulator.sh`, note the following:

-* You can freely edit this file in your branch to focus on the specific feature of interest.
+* You can freely edit the `/integration_test/app_test_single_emulator.dart` file in your branch to focus on the specific feature of interest.
 * Sometimes you might want to check multiple features at once, that's fine.
 You do you.
 The idea is that this is a kind of "sandbox" for you to develop tests so that you are not wishing to edit the global `./run_tests.sh` and `app_test.dart` files to speed up testing.

 ## Coverage